+It a common question over the internet, Can I trek Upper Mustang with a porter guide?
 Government policies in Nepal require some of the trekking areas to have a special permit, compulsory trekking staff either with a guide or a porter especially if the trekking area is an open border or has a connection with another country such as Tibet or India.
-Nepal immigration law requires to having at least one government authorised person with a tourist during their visit in such a restricted area.
+Nepal immigration law requires having at least one government authorized a person with a tourist during their visit in such a restricted area.
 Upper mustang trek permit also requires to follow such immigration law.

-In this article, we will not only discuss whether it is possible for go on a Upper Mustang trek without a guide or a porter but also some essential information you should know before hiring a guide or porter.
+In this article, we will not only discuss whether it is possible to go on the Upper Mustang trek without a guide or a porter but also some essential information you should know before hiring a guide or porter.

 Do I really need to hire a Porter for Upper Mustang Trek?